molloy-lab/ck-phylo-workshop/day1/activityD.md

 CSV.write(qf_file, df);
 ```

-**Question D1:** How do the observed quartet CFs compare to the expected values from Questions B1-B4.
-To access these frequencies in the file, try `grep`.
+**Question D1:** How do the observed quartet frequencies from step 3 compare to the expected values from Questions B1-B4.

+*Tip: Use `grep` to access these frequencies in the file.
+For B1, this could look like the command below.*

 ```
 head -n1 treeqmc_qCF.csv
 grep "galGal" treeqmc_qCF.csv | grep "cryCin" | grep "rhePen" | grep "aptRow"
 ```

-*Tip: Run this command in separate terminal or type `exit();`.
-You can then grep the file.
-Afterward re-start Julia, and pick back up from step 4 (after loading packages and file names).*
+*Another Tip: Run this command in separate terminal.
+Otherwise, type `exit();`, grep the file, and then re-start Julia.
+Now you can continue with step 4 below, after loading packages and file names.*

 4. Load the estimated species tree topology.
 ```